maiphuonghoang/ghcr_ci_pipeline/Session notes/README.md

 [x] Introducing with the Django app and Dockerfile

-[] Write a github workflow for building and pushing docker image to ghcr
+[x] Write a github workflow for building and pushing docker image to ghcr

 [x] Talk about how to create a PAT token

-[] Show the workflow result
+[x] Show the workflow result

+## Verify Your Git Commits

+[x] How to verify git commits